Local musician hopes to make it on his own

 He thinks he can.

 After grad school, Ayoub hooked on with an investment company.
-It didn’t take him
+It didn’t

 long to come back to music.

-"This is what I’ve always really wanted to do," says the Seekonk resident and former
+"This is what I’ve always really wanted to do," says the Seekonk resident

 leader of the Boston band Riverside Train.